Keon Broxton

-Keon Darell Broxton (born May 7, 1990) is an American professional baseball outfielder for the Acereros de Monclova of the Mexican League.
-He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Milwaukee Brewers, New York Mets, Baltimore Orioles and Seattle Mariners.
+Keon Darell Broxton (born May 7, 1990) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, Milwaukee Brewers, New York Mets, Baltimore Orioles, and Seattle Mariners.

-Career
+Playing career

 Broxton attended Lakeland Senior High School in Lakeland, Florida.
 The Philadelphia Phillies selected him in the 29th round of the 2008 MLB Draft.
 He did not sign and attended Santa Fe Community College in Gainesville, Florida to play college baseball.
 With Santa Fe, he appeared in the JUCO World Series.

 Arizona Diamondbacks

-The Arizona Diamondbacks selected Broxton in the third round of the 2009 MLB draft.
-Through 2012, he played for the Missoula Osprey of the Rookie-level Pioneer League, South Bend Silver Hawks of the Class A Midwest League, and Visalia Rawhide of the Class A-Advanced California League.
-The Diamondbacks assigned him to the Reno Aces of the Class AAA Pacific Coast League for the Triple-A National Championship Game, in which he hit a home run, helping the Aces win.
-He was added to the team's 40-man roster on November 19, 2012.
-Broxton played for the Mobile BayBears of the Class AA Southern League in 2013.
+The Arizona Diamondbacks drafted Broxton in the third round, with the 95th overall selection, of the 2009 MLB draft.
+Through 2012, he played for the Missoula Osprey of the Rookie-level Pioneer League, South Bend Silver Hawks of the Single-A Midwest League, and Visalia Rawhide of the High-A California League.
+The Diamondbacks assigned him to the Reno Aces of the Triple-A Pacific Coast League for the Triple-A National Championship Game, in which he hit a home run, helping the Aces win.

+On November 19, 2012, the Diamondbacks added Broxton to their 40-man roster to protect him from the Rule 5 draft.
+Broxton spent the 2013 season with the Mobile BayBears of the Double-A Southern League, playing in 101 games and hitting .231/.296/.359 with eight home runs and 41 RBI.
+On October 3, 2013, Broxton was removed from the 40-man roster and sent outright to the Triple-A Reno Aces.

 Pittsburgh Pirates

-The Pittsburgh Pirates acquired Broxton from the Diamondbacks in March 2014 for a player to be named later.
-He played for the Altoona Curve of the Class AA Eastern League in 2014.
-He began the 2014 season with Altoona and was promoted to the Indianapolis Indians of the Class AAA International League during the season.
+The Pittsburgh Pirates acquired Broxton from the Diamondbacks on March 27, 2014, in exchange for a player to be named later.
+He played for the Altoona Curve of the Double-A Eastern League in 2014.
+He began the 2014 season with Altoona and was promoted to the Indianapolis Indians of the Triple-A International League during the season.

 The Pirates promoted Broxton to the major leagues on September 20, 2015.
 Broxton was used mainly as a pinch runner, going 0-for-2 at the plate, as well as one stolen base and three runs scored.